Datawheel/canon/packages/reports/README.md

 Canon CMS makes use of the [User Management](https://github.com/Datawheel/canon#user-management) from Canon Core.
 If `CANON_LOGINS` is set to true, the CMS will require a user of `role` of `1` or higher to access the CMS.

-To configure the minimum role for CMS access, use the `CANON_CMS_MINIMUM_ROLE` environment variable.
+To configure the minimum role for CMS access, use the `CANON_REPORTS_MINIMUM_ROLE` environment variable.

 The CMS also exports the `user` object and a `userRole` boolean for the currently logged in user in the Locked Attributes Generator for every profile.
 You can make use of these variables to hide, show, or limit information based on the role of the currently logged in user.